Yeast Infection

 But when you keep getting yeast infections, your body is trying to tell you something.

-It's flagging issues like high blood sugar, stress that won't quit, and gut problems.
+It's flagging issues like high blood sugar, over-stress, and gut problems.
 If you ignore it, it can lead to ongoing pain, skin that cracks, trouble with sex, and real emotional strain.

 And for Black and Brown women (who often carry heavy stress and deal with health issues that go undiagnosed), these infections are usually the first sign that something deeper is off balance.